Run the Alps logo

 Mirna and crew running above Grand St Bernard, Switzerland.
 (Photo: Sam Hill)

-Level 1 and “Highlights” Tours
+Level 1 Tours and “Sampler” Tours

 We take seriously our goal to “meet you where you are.”
 You don’t have to run fast to be a trail runner.
 You don’t need to be thin, or have fancy gear, or have run a race.
 You just need to put on trail running shoes and head out the door.
 It really is that simple.
 Our goal at Run the Alps is to be as inclusive as possible.
 If you like to trail run, well, we welcome you.
 Period.

-As of summer 2024, we offer three Level 1 tours, and will have more “Highlights” tours next year to ensure there are plenty of opportunities for runners who want to take on a trail running challenge at a more relaxed pace and with more flexibility.
+As of summer 2024, we offer three Level 1 tours, and will have more next year to ensure there are plenty of opportunities for runners who want to take on a trail running challenge at a more relaxed pace and with more flexibility.

 One of our highlights for Run the Alps has been a new partnership with Mirna “The Mirnavator” Valerio.
 Mirna is a US-based trail runner who brings boundless enthusiasm and goodwill to the trail running world, while simultaneously smashing preconceptions.
 As a plus-sized african-american trail runner who exudes passion for the trails, Mirna defies a range of stereotypes.
 And she does it with a welcoming smile, empathy and warmth.
 (Can you tell?
 We love Mirna!)